-Bromley Council and NHS Bromley Clinical Commissioning Group (CCG) have been working together to consider how the borough can better support local residents to live well in their later years.
+Bromley Council and South East London Integrated Commissioning Board (ICB) have been work together to consider how the borough can better support local residents to live well in their later years.

 To help us do this we have worked together with local residents, professionals and partners to develop a new joint Strategy for Ageing Well in Bromley.
 The strategy looks at current and future population trends and needs across the borough.
 It also sets out how we can work together to support people to live happily, healthily and independently.